Superalgos/Superalgos/README.md

 ### Telegram

-Meet other users at our [Superalgos Telegram Community](https://t.me/superalgoscommunity).
+Meet other users at our [Superalgos Telegram Community Group](https://t.me/superalgoscommunity).

 Meet the developers at our [Superalgos Telegram Developer's Group](https://t.me/superalgosdevelop).